 Travel In Morocco : When to go to Morocco for an ideal trip?

-If idleness is the object of your Moroccan tourist stay, it is better to target cities where windsurfing and palm trees are king, especially in the north of Morocco, where the seasons are milder: Casablanca, Fez or Rabat, are first choice destinations.
+If idleness is the object of your Moroccan tourist stay, it is better to target cities where windsurfing and palm trees are kings, especially in the north of Morocco, where the seasons are milder: Casablanca, Fez or Rabat, are first choice destinations.
 You can do the following activities:

 - Walk in the local medina,